keeganpaleshi/RMTest/README.md

 limits.

-`ambient_concentration` may also be specified here to record the ambient radon concentration in Bq/L used for the equivalent air plot.
+`ambient_concentration` may also be specified here to record the ambient radon concentration in Bq/L (converted internally to Bq/m³) used for the equivalent air plot.
 The command-line option `--ambient-concentration` overrides this value.
 The default configuration sets this key to `null`.
 The template `config.yaml` therefore includes
 ```yaml
 "ambient_concentration": null